aspose-words/Aspose.Words-Documentation/net/plugins/aspose-words-net-for-npoi/missing-features-in-npoi/working-with-documents-in-aspose-words/track-changes-in-documents/_index.md

 {{% alert color="primary" %}}

-For more details, visit [Manage Tracking Changes](http://www.aspose.com/docs/display/wordsnet/Manage+Tracking+Changes).
+For more details, visit [Track Changes in a Document](https://docs.aspose.com/words/net/track-changes-in-a-document/).

 {{% /alert %}}